 After alleviating your discomfort, it is very important that you still call our office as soon as possible to schedule a time to repair the problem.
 Allowing your appliance or braces to remain damaged for an extended period of time may result in disruptions to your treatment.

 When you get your braces on, you may feel general soreness in your mouth, and teeth may be tender to biting pressures for three to five days.
 Stick to a soft diet until your teeth do not hurt to chew.

 The lips, cheeks, and tongue may become irritated for one to two weeks as they learn a new posture and become accustomed to the surface of the braces.
-You can put wax on the braces to lessen this.
+Place orthodontic wax in these areas.
 We'll show you how at your first appointment!

-If the tenderness is severe, take Acetaminophen (Tylenol) or whatever you normally take for headache or similar pain.
+If the tenderness is severe, take Acetaminophen (Tylenol) or Ibuprofen (Advil, Motrin) or whatever you normally take for headache or similar pain.